diosmosis/drones/README.md

 **drones** is a set of Java libraries that implements AngularJS features in Java for use in Android applications.

 drones uses annotation processors extensively to do as much work at compile time as possible.
-For example, you can use Angular-like XML templates (with embedded code & dynamic directives) to layout activites, but drones will not parse the XML while your application runs.
+For example, you can use Angular-like XML templates (with embedded code & dynamic directives) to specify activity layouts, but drones will not parse the XML while your application runs.

 Instead, the XML template will be parsed and compiled into a Java class that sets up the layout and behavior.
 This